ruby-grape/grape/README.markdown

       rescue_from ArgumentError, NotImplementedError # :all for all errors end

-## API Structure
+## Inspecting an API

-Grape exposes the API structure as a hash.
-The hash keys are API versions (`:default` when version is omitted).
-When namespaces are present, each value is a hash of namespaces with paths as values.
-When namespaces are not present, each value is an array of paths.
-Each path is a hash containing two keys, `:method` which holds a string containing the path's HTTP request type, and `:path` which holds a string representing the path.
-The structure is retrieved via the `structure` method.
+Grape exposes arrays of API versions and compiled routes.
+Each route contains a prefix, version, namespace, method and path.

     class TwitterAPI < Grape::API